Southeast Asia vs the South Pacific

 Rote isn’t exactly a secret for surfers, who make up most of the tourists on the island.
-Seasoned surfers will have heard of T-land (Besialu Reef), the more popular break on the island with three sections that can range from a smaller wave to over two metres high.
+Seasoned surfers will have heard of T-land (Besialu Reef), the more popular break on the island with three sections that can range from a smaller wave to one that tops two metres high.

-The island is small, but landmass doesn’t affect its gnarly swells – there’s a reason surfing champions have been known to live on the island, afterall.
-The stunning beaches and friendly local culture adds to the charm.
+The island is small, but landmass doesn’t affect its gnarly swells – after all, there’s a reason surfing champions have been known to live on the island.
+The stunning beaches and local culture add to the charm.
 Given its popularity with those looking to shred the swells, there are plenty of places to stay from hostels to resorts.
 The Malole Surf House is a simple, eco-friendly surf lodge located in popular Nemberala Beach, overlooking T-land.

-You’ll be able to access the knowledge of the staff on the island’s best surf spots, and also a fleet of boats that can take you there.
+The staff members can tell you all about the island’s best surf spots, and also run a fleet of boats that can take you there.

-Top notch surfing on a pacific island with few other people to share the waves with.
-That’s what you’ll be looking at when you pack your bags and head for the Samoan island of Savai’i.
-It may be one of the largest islands in Samoa, but its shred is still somewhat free of lineups.
-With a glistening aquamarine ocean and a coastline full of opportune spots to grab a board, you’ll struggle to decide where to start.
+Top-notch surfing on a Pacific island with few other people sharing the waves.
+That’s what you get when you pack your bags and head for the Samoan island of Savai’i.
+It may be one of the largest islands in Samoa, but its shred is still somewhat free of line-ups.
+With a glistening aquamarine ocean and a coastline full of excellent spots to grab a board, you’ll struggle to decide where to start.

 Our hot tip, though, is a trip to Aganoa Lodge.
-Situated within an hours drive of multiple surf spots, Barneys will be able to hang left in the lodge’s exclusive reef-sheltered beach, while more experienced surfers will be guided to the island’s hottest breaks, with a mixture of rights and lefts up to four metres high.
+Situated within an hour’s drive of multiple surf spots, Barneys will be able to hang left in the lodge’s exclusive reef-sheltered beach, while more experienced surfers will be guided to the island’s hottest breaks, with a mixture of rights and lefts up to four metres.

-Dive into the depths of this virtually unknown archipelago just off the south coast of Myanmar and discover an underwater world that could give the Little Mermaid a run for her money.
-Whale sharks, manta rays, turtles, rainbows of coral and the Mergui Archipelago offer an abundance of marine life.
+Dive into the depths of this virtually unknown archipelago just off the south coast of Myanmar and discover an underwater world – whale sharks, manta rays, turtles, rainbows of coral, an abundance of other marine life – that could give the Little Mermaid a run for her money.

-Live aboard boats are a popular way to experience the group of 800 islands, which are covered in dense jungle growth and surrounded by azure waters sparkling above colourful reefs.
-From the small fish of High Rock, the tunnels of Stewart Island, nurse sharks of Shark Cave, and the famous site of Western Rocky, plus so much more, an eight-day liveaboard with the Smiling Seahorse will offer you the opportunity to discover the undiscovered.
+Liveaboard boats are a popular way to experience the group of 800 islands, which are covered in dense jungle growth and surrounded by azure waters.
+From the small fish of High Rock, the tunnels of Stewart Island, nurse sharks of Shark Cave, and the famous site of Western Rocky, plus so much more, an eight-day trip with the Smiling Seahorse will offer you the opportunity to discover the undiscovered.

-The unsuspecting island of Niue may not be the most well-known island in the South Pacific, but for diving enthusiasts, this is a watery playground not to be missed.
-Visibility in the water is unrivalled, and you can see almost as far as 100-metres in certain areas around the island - that’s considered some of the best conditions in the entire world!
+The unsuspecting island of Niue may not be the most well-known dot of land in the South Pacific, but for diving enthusiasts this is a watery playground not to be missed.
+Visibility is unrivalled – almost as far as a hundred metres in certain areas around the island – and these are considered some of the best conditions in the world.

-The top diving spots to check out while you’re visiting Niue are the Limu Pools, the Matapa Chasm and the Dome, a favourite among locals and tourists alike.
+The top diving spots to check out on Niue are the Limu Pools, the Matapa Chasm and the Dome, a favourite among locals and tourists alike.
 A sloping wall, two gullies and a large open cave form the popular site, and it’s a great location for first-timers or nervous divers to gain experience.
-A vibrant array of anemones, moray eels and flatworms reside in these waters, and there are plenty of nooks and crannies to get in and explore, if you’re game.
+A vibrant array of anemones, moray eels and flatworms reside in these waters, and there are plenty of nooks and crannies to get in and explore if you’re game.